Dangit15/uptop-cavs-betting/README.md

   - Read-only view for logged-out users
 - User-scoped betting with Cavs vs opponent spread selection.
 - “My Bets” history tied to the authenticated user.
-- Admin-only settlement that finalizes a game and updates related bets to won/lost.
+- Admin-only settlement that finalizes a game and updates related bets to won/lost/push, awarding 100 points per winning bet (no points for push).
+- Selections are stored as `"home"` or `"away"` (UI labels these as Cavs side / Opponent side).
 - Clean and consistent loading, empty, logged-out, and finalized-game states.

 ---